morrislab-pc/lab_website/content/tutorials/model_fitting.md

 draft: false
 image: img/tutorials/model-fit.png
 showonlyimage: false
-title: Model Fitting Tutorial
+title: Model Fitting
 weight: 0
-slug: model-fitting-tutorial
+slug: model-fitting
 ---

 "All models are wrong but some are useful."  *George Box*